How to Setup Jenkins Master and Slave on Ubuntu

 Step 1 - Install Jenkins Master

 In this tutorial, we will not cover the basic Jenkins installation.
-There are a number of articles on HowtoForge that cover the Jenkins installation.
+Several articles on HowtoForge cover the Jenkins installation.

 Step 2 - Configure Jenkins Master Credentials